 I wanted to do your Hong Kong Workshop, and am also interested in other destination tours and workshops.
 Are these an option?

-I have done a number of destination workshops and tours with individuals and small groups and am always interested in trying to make it work, so yes!
-It’s likely an option.
-Reach out and let me know your interests, and be sure to be on my mailing list to hear about future offerings.
+I have done a number of destination workshops and tours with individuals and small groups and am always interested in trying to make it work, so yes it is an option.
+Reach out and let me know your interests and let’s start the conversation.

 Have another question not listed here or in the workshop description?
 Ask it here: